chef/chef-web-docs/themes/docs-new/layouts/shortcodes/proxy_windows.md

 4. View the **Proxy server** setting.
 If this setting is blank, then a proxy server may not be available.

-To configure proxy settings in Microsoft Windows:
+To configure proxy settings in Windows:

 1. Open **System Properties**.
 2. Open **Environment Variables**.